zorlack/turntable-traction-drive/INTEGRATION.md

 - The Turntable Traction Drive should not be pressed against a surface which will bow or deflect under pressure.
 Ideally you'd want a 3" wide rigid band that the turntable can drive against.
 In practice we've found that the drive wheels can get plenty of traction when applied against the edge of a 1.5" laminated plywood floor.
 - The drive wheels of the traction drive may cause maring or discoloration of surface finishes.
 You may need to apply a protective coating to traction surfaces if they are visible to the audience.
+- The drive wheels of the traction drive apply force to just one side of a turntable.
+To keep the turntable centered on its rollers your centering device must be sufficiently rigid (and well lubricated) to counter this force.

 ### Critical Dimensions